 In terms of data, what does this mean for an organization?
 While ensuring data security is a mission-critical priority, a continuity plan should also provide the layer of optimizing that secure data to avoid additional costs spent on a lack of productivity or lost time.

 Benefits of Business Continuity Analytics

-When we say optimizing secure data, we mean leveraging the expansive data sets that are pre-existing across a databases and infrastructures in ways that support or boost organizational-wide performance.
+When we say optimizing secure data, we mean leveraging the expansive data sets that are pre-existing across databases and infrastructures in ways that support or boost organizational-wide performance.
 Performance, in this case, is not limited to solely financial; but can include critical areas such as productivity, engagement, operational efficiency, service delivery, and customer satisfaction, among others.
-A continuity plan that is able to hone in on the metrics of focus areas found most representative to current measures of success should in turn set out to support/stabilize performance financially as well.
+A continuity plan that is able to hone in on the metrics of focus areas found the most representative to current measures of success should in turn set out to support/stabilize performance financially as well.